Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 Congrats on your first successful tool change!

 To learn how to **generate compatible g-code** and **run a job with automated tool changing**, head over to [1st Projects](https://resources.sienci.com/view/atc-1st-project/) page.

+## Spindle Break-in

+The grease inside the bearings may have shifted during transportation, it is recommended that you run a “break-in” cycle to redistribute the grease before using your spindle.
+To do this, you can download and run the g-code file below on gSender, which should take 1 hour 40 minutes to run.

+<a href="https://drive.google.com/file/d/1JdrqfgkZxhhXIAjUMOi-5UXIDjNveZe3/view?usp=sharing">Sienci Spindle Break-in.gcode</a>

+To run the file connect to gSender and press 'Load File' at the bottom left corner.
+Select the file and you should see a 'Start Job' button appear, go ahead and click that.

+For regular maintenance of your spindle, we recommend running a shorter "warm up" g-code.

+<a href="https://drive.google.com/file/d/1u5Tu5QdECCNx7W3NW7HJd1eErZ1Ggvyv/view?usp=sharing">Sienci Spindle Warm up.gcode</a>

 ## Troubleshooting